aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/moveto/_index.md

 ---
 title: DocumentBuilder.MoveTo
 second_title: Aspose.Words for .NET API Reference
 description: DocumentBuilder method.
-Moves the cursor to an inline node or to the end of a paragraph in C#
+Moves the cursor to an inline node or to the end of a paragraph in C#.
 type: docs
 weight: 480
 url: /net/aspose.words/documentbuilder/moveto/